2010 Asian Games medal table

 The 2010 Asian Games, also known as the XVI Asiad, was a multi-sport event held in Guangzhou, China from 12 to 27 November 2010.
 The event saw 9,704 athletes from 45 National Olympic Committees (NOCs) competing in 476 events in 42 sports.
 This medal table ranks the participating NOCs by the number of gold medals won by their athletes.

 Athletes from 35 NOCs (Kuwait participated under the Olympic flag due to the suspension of its NOC) won medals, leaving 9 NOCs without a medal, and 29 of them won at least one gold medal.
 China led the medal table for the eighth consecutive time in the Asian Games.
 They led all the medal categories, winning the most gold medals (199), the most silver medals (119), the most bronze medals (98) and the most medals overall (416, 26% of all medals awarded).
+China became the first nation in the history of Asian Games to cross the 400 medal-mark in one edition.
 Macau and Bangladesh won their first Asian Games gold medals, from wushu and cricket, respectively.